bloominstituteoftechnology/Precourse/Lesson4-Intro-to-JS/homework/README.md

 ## Instructions
 ---
-1. Feynman Writing Prompts - In a seprate text file tha tyou create, write out explanations of the following concepts like you are explaining it to a 12 year old.
+1. Feynman Writing Prompts - In a seprate text file that you create, write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* Variables
 	* Strings